We prepared a step-by-step guide how to connect Botium to the Azure DevOps Pipeline.

 )

-runs test cases, downloads test report as XML,
+- Runs test cases, downloads test report as XML

-creates artifact from test report
+- Creates an artifact from the test report

-downloads the transcript as csv
+- Downloads the transcript as CSV

-creates artifact from transcript
+- Creates an artifact from the transcript

 trigger: